Biden withdraws Tanden's nomination to be White House budget chief

 “Unfortunately, it now seems clear that there is no path forward to gain confirmation, and I do not want continued consideration of my nomination to be a distraction from your other priorities,” Tanden said.

+Tanden apologized for harsh tweets about Republicans during her confirmation hearings, but ultimately was unable to convince senators she could lead the OMB.

+Tanden has made critical comments on Twitter about Republicans and Democrats, and in 2016 about Manchin’s daughter, then the chief executive of pharmaceutical firm Mylan, after the company raised prices for its anti-allergy EpiPen.

-Reporting by Eric Beech and Nandita Bose; Editing by Mohammad Zargham and Peter Cooney
+Reporting by Eric Beech, Nandita Bose and Andrea Shalal; Editing by Mohammad Zargham and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.